 The Copy Center is located in Room 1032, 10th floor.
 Only copies related to Capital Community College business are permitted.
+Ask you department chair for your department's copier pin #.

 If a copier jams or is out of toner, please contact IT at ext.
 5252 from the phone located in the Copy Center.